Jane Allyn Piliavin- Sociology at UW Madison, bascom graphic

 Table 1.
 Frequency Distributions for Independent Variables

-(I have omitted items 16-19 for brevity of presentation)
+(I show only four items for brevity of presentation)

 Note: The computer prints only values of the variable that have been chosen by respondents in the frequency tables.
 You should put in all values because it helps you to compare the questions in terms of where people feel most favorable or unfavorable.
 Note that the tables do NOT report a mean for the open-ended question, or the independent variables, even though the computer printed them, because in most cases it would be meaningless.